'The whole world right now needs to unite': Rallies are being held across the US in support of Ukraine – KION546

 ‘The whole world right now needs to unite’: Rallies are being held across the US in support of Ukraine

-Demonstrators turned out across the United States on Saturday to rally in support of Ukraine as the invasion by Russian forces continues.
+(CNN) by Dakin Andone, Sara Smart, Polo Sandoval and Sarah Jorgensen -- Cities across the United States have seen rallies in support of Ukraine this weekend as the invasion by Russian forces continues.

+Crowds gathered on Saturday in cities including Atlanta, Washington, DC, and New York -- where Olga Ladygina told CNN at a rally in Times Square that she hasn't slept for the last three nights.
+Her friends in Ukraine have stayed up, too, Ladygina, who is from Kyiv, told CNN.
+But they're making homemade bombs to try to stop Russian tanks.

+Ladygina has been up crying, watching the news and trying to call her loved ones who remain in Ukraine.
+It's a stark contrast to what she sees in New York, she said.
+On Saturday, she saw people sitting and eating in restaurants who "don't think that the war can come to their houses," she told CNN.

 In downtown Atlanta, dozens of people gathered for a "Stand with Ukraine" rally.
 Some attendees wore blue and yellow, the colors of the Ukrainian flag, while others carried signs that read, "Pray for Ukraine" and "Ukranians Unite!" as they sang the Ukrainian national anthem.